Booking Policy with Free Cancellation

 Things to do in tanzania

-The island (also known as Unguja) is famous for its incredible coastline.
-Picture soft, white sandy beaches, and clear turquoise water for as far as the eye can see.
+Regarding the top things to do in Tanzania, Zanzibar’s beaches are scene-stealers.
+The island (Unguja) is famous for its incredible coastline.
+Picture soft, white sandy beaches and clear turquoise water as far as the eye can see.

-Soak up the sun on the mainland at one of the luxury beach resorts or hop onto a traditional Dhow boat and stay on one of the other Spice Islands in the Zanzibar archipelago.
+Soak up the sun on the mainland at one of the luxury beach resorts, or hop onto a traditional Dhow boat and stay on one of the other Spice Islands in the Zanzibar archipelago.

-Chumbe, and Mnemba Island are all fantastic options for a beach holiday in Zanzibar.
+Chumbe and Mnemba Island are all fantastic options for a beach holiday in Zanzibar.
 Expect underwater adventures, pristine coastlines, majestic coral reefs, and glimpses of the slow-moving whale sharks.

-Read More: Everything You Need to Know About Zanzibar’s Seasons and Tides
+Read More:Everything You Need to Know About Zanzibar’s Seasons and Tides

 4. Go on safari in the Ngorongoro Conservation Area